 The components used in the voltage Regulator are as follows:

 - Static reference voltage.

 The voltage regulation process is simplified using the three components outlined above.
 The first component of a voltage regulator, such as a feedback circuit, is used to detect a change within the DC voltage output.
 Depending on the reference voltage and feedback, the control signal can be generated and run a pass element to pay for the changes.

 The pass element here is a type of solid-state semiconductor device similar to a BJT transistor, PN-junction diode, or MOSFET.
 Now, the DC output voltage can be kept almost constant.

 Also Read: What is Electric Motor? | Different Types of Electric Motors

 Working of Voltage Regulator:

 The Voltage Regulator circuit is used to generate and maintain a permanent output voltage even if the input voltage or load condition is changed in any way.
-The voltage regulator receives voltage from the power supply and can be maintained in range.
-Which is well compatible with the rest of the electrical component.
+The voltage regulator receives voltage from the power supply and can be maintained in range, which is well compatible with the rest of the electrical components.
 Mostly these regulators are used to convert DC / DC power, AC / AC, or AC / DC.

 This regulator is typically used to control the system voltage.
-However linear regulators work with low efficiency as well as with switching regulators.
-Which works by high efficiency.
-In the switching of a high-efficiency regulator, most of the input power can be transmitted to the output without wasting.
+However, linear regulators work with low efficiency as well as with switching regulators, which work with high efficiency.
+In the switching of a high-efficiency regulator, most of the input power can be transmitted to the output without waste.